BeyondTheClouds/enoslib/docs/tutorials/vagrant.rst

     .. note::

+       - Inventory can be used to feed an Ansible deployment (see the :ref:`Ansible integration<integration-with-ansible>`)
-        Note the extra variables concerning the network.
+       - Note the extra variables concerning the network.
 They can be use in your ansible playbooks to refer to a specific network.

 Programmatic way